markholloway/markholloway.github.io/_posts/2019-01-01-python-mac.md

 ```

 Apple python 2.7 should now be ready for developer use.
-Next we will look at using `pipenv`
+Next we will look at using `pipenv` to keep all dependencies and installation local within the project folder.